A-Z of health

-Behçet's disease tends to be more common in the 'silk road' countries of the Far East, Middle East and Mediterranean, such as Turkey, Iran and Israel.
+Behçet's disease tends to be more common in the Far East, the Middle East and Mediterranean countries such as Turkey, Iran and Israel.

-The symptoms of Behçet's disease can begin at any age, although they usually first appear when a person is between 30 and 40 years of age.
-The symptoms tend to be worse in men.
+The symptoms of Behçet's disease can begin at any age, although they usually first appear when a person is between 20 and 30 years of age, and less commonly start after the age of 50.

 Read more about treating Behçet's disease.

 Behçet's disease is highly unpredictable.
-Most people with the condition will experience episodes where their symptoms are severe, followed by periods where the symptoms disappear (known as remission).
-As yet, no triggers that cause a flare-up of symptoms have been identified.
+Most people with the condition will experience episodes where their symptoms are severe (flare-ups or relapses), followed by periods where the symptoms disappear (remission).

-Inflammation of the nervous system, veins and arteries, or heart can be life-threatening.
-However, due to the standard of care in England, deaths from Behçet's disease are very rare.
+Inflammation of the nervous system, veins and arteries or heart can be life threatening, but because of the standard of care in UK, deaths from Behçet's disease are rare.